Reactive Users vs. Social Recommender Systems: Managing Opinion Drifts with Adaptive Policies: Numerical Experiments

-Under the platform's \emph{explore periodically} policy, if an explored recommendation aligns with the agent's opinion and is clicked, it is subsequently exploited because it yields the highest reward, causing an opinion shift toward this new recommendation.
-If the explored recommendation is not aligned with the agent's opinion (i.e., drifts the opinion further from the innate opinion), then the \emph{fixed} policy~\ref{alg:policy-one} performs as before since the probability of clicking is fixed, whereas under the \emph{adaptive decreasing} policy~\ref{alg:policy-two}, there may be reductions in clicking probability at those steps, keeping the expected opinion closer to $x_0$ than under the \emph{fixed} policy~\ref{alg:policy-one} (Fig.~\ref{fig:3-compare-rec-eps-opinion}).
-When the platform explores, it is more probable to find a new recommendation that matches the agent's preferences (relative to the platform's \emph{fixed recommendation} policy); in that case the deviation threshold $\delta$ is triggered less often, so the differences between the two agent's policies are smaller, leading to closer agent's expected utilities than in the \emph{fixed recommendation} case (Fig.~\ref{fig:3-compare-rec-eps-agent}).
-The platform's expected utility under the \emph{fixed} policy~\ref{alg:policy-one} increases when exploration produces a high-reward recommendation matching the agent's preferences, while under the \emph{adaptive decreasing} policy~\ref{alg:policy-two}, it shows a decreasing trend since the probability of clicking is lower (Fig.~\ref{fig:3-compare-rec-eps-plat}).
-Figure~\ref{fig:3-compare-rec-eps-gamma} shows that the agent with the \emph{fixed} policy~\ref{alg:policy-one} does not experience reductions in its probability of clicking, but the agent with the \emph{adaptive decreasing} policy~\ref{alg:policy-two} does.
+Under the \emph{explore periodically} policy, exploration steps introduce occasional new changes in the recommendations, which can temporarily pull the reactive agent's opinion away from its innate value.
+If an explored recommendation achieves the highest empirical CTR so far, it is subsequently exploited, which can shift the population's opinion toward that recommendation.
+If the explored recommendation is not aligned with the reactive agents' opinion (i.e., pulls its opinion further away from the innate opinion), then the \emph{fixed} policy~\ref{alg:policy-one} performs as before since the strategic agent keeps clicking with the fixed probability of $\gamma_0$ (and all other agents always click).
+In contrast, under the \emph{adaptive decreasing} policy~\ref{alg:policy-two}, there may be reductions in clicking probability at those steps, keeping the expected opinion closer to $x_{s,0}$ than under the \emph{fixed} policy~\ref{alg:policy-one} (Fig.~\ref{fig:3-compare-rec-eps-opinion}).
+When the platform explores, it is more probable to find a new recommendation that matches the agents' preferences (relative to the platform's \emph{fixed recommendation} policy); in that case the deviation threshold $\delta$ is triggered less often, so the differences between the two strategic agent's policies are smaller, leading to closer agent's expected utilities than in the \emph{fixed recommendation} case (Fig.~\ref{fig:3-compare-rec-eps-agent}).
+The platform's expected utility under the two policies is very close; the zoomed view highlights the small but consistent separation that is hard to see at the full scale.
+The is because with $100$ agents and $99$ of them always clicking, the population CTR is only weakly affected by the behavior of a single strategic agent (Fig.~\ref{fig:3-compare-rec-eps-plat}).
+Figure~\ref{fig:3-compare-rec-eps-gamma} also shows that $\gamma_{s,k}$ stays constant under the fixed policy, while it decreases over time only under the adaptive policy.
 Finally, unlike the platform's \emph{fixed recommendation} policy, the \emph{explore periodically} policy reductions do not necessarily occur as frequently, as the platform can hone in on recommendations closer to the agent's opinion by leveraging exploration.